Pricing Your Home like a Pro: How to Get the Highest Sales Price

 There’s a lot of misinformation about how to price a home correctly and a lot of realtors use the age-old trick of telling you what you want to hear, even if it’s not in your best interest.
 Let’s take a closer look at how to price your home to sell quickly all while ensuring you’re not leaving money on the table.

 The Goldilocks Price: Not Too High, Not Too Low

 Pricing your home too low could cause just as disastrous results.
 Yes, you will likely sell quickly but you may be leaving tens of thousands of dollars on the table.
-It’s no secret that the goal of any respected Realtor is to help you price your home in the goldilocks range but not all Realtors are created equal.
+It’s no secret that the goal of any respected realtor is to help you price your home in the goldilocks range but not all real estate agents are created equal.

-Like I said, not all Realtors are created equal when determining a strategy for pricing your home.
+Not all agents are created equal when determining a strategy for pricing your home.
 Some will cherry-pick what they tell you are ‘comparable homes’ or comps and others will seemingly pull a number out of thin air.

 At Felix Homes, we rely on large data sets and advanced algorithms to get a rough estimate of what your home is worth.
 This method is called an ‘Automated Valuation Model’ or AVM and it’s a program that uses linear and multiple regressions to form an estimate of the property’s market value.
 Data analyzed can include the age of a home, market values, trends, historical data, property features and more.

 Once we have a rough estimate provided by the AVM, it’s essential that we visit the home and get a sense of certain features that an AVM cannot analyze.
 For example, while AVMs are great at comparing thousands of past sales, there is no way for it to judge the condition of your particular home’s interior.